RyanClementsHax/notes/cloud/aws/billing.md

   - i.e. tagging all of your resources with the environment their in
 - reports can be stored in s3
   - could then be querried against using athena
+- CUR (Cost and Usage Report)
+  - granular billing data
+- DBR (Detailed Billing Reports)
+  - granular billing data like CUR but with different permutations on the data

 ## Organizations
 - allow you to manage billing and access to multiple aws accounts
+- root account is a logical entity or parent contianer for all accounts and organization units within an organization
+  - automatically created along with the aws organization
+- master account creates the organization itself which has to exist before creating the organization
+  - aka "payer account"
+- accounts managed by the master account are known as member accounts
 - policy based mgmt of accounts via SCPs (Service Control Policies)
 - automate the creation of new accounts
 - free for all customers at no charge